Provably Reliable Classifier Guidance via Cross-Entropy Control: Preliminaries

-Given a trained classifier, the classifier guidance approach takes the gradient of the log predicted probability to define an {approximate guidance vector field}, which then forms the classifier-guided reverse SDE with both trained score and classifier:
+which can be approximately achieved by minimizing the empirical cross-entropy loss.
+Given a trained probabilistic classifier, the classifier guidance approach uses the gradient of the log predicted probability to define an {approximate guidance vector field}, which is then incorporated into the classifier-guided reverse SDE together with the pre-trained score:

-Process \eqref{eq:approx-guided-sde} serves as a continuous-time proxy for the guided diffusion model implemented in practice, and also approximates the ideal process \eqref{eq:true-guided-sde}.
-A standard application of Girsanov's Theorem shows that the KL divergence between processes \eqref{eq:true-guided-sde} and \eqref{eq:approx-guided-sde} is controlled by the $L^2$ unconditional score estimation error and the $L^2$ guidance term error, the latter at time $t$ is given by
+where $\gamma \geq 0$ is a hyperparameter that controls the guidance strength.
+In practice, a discretized version of process \eqref{eq:approx-guided-sde} yields a classifier-guided diffusion model.
+When setting $\gamma = 1$, process \eqref{eq:approx-guided-sde} approximates process \eqref{eq:true-guided-sde} and, with accurate drift estimates, approximately terminates at the target conditional distribution.
+In this case, a standard application of Girsanov's Theorem shows that the KL divergence between processes \eqref{eq:true-guided-sde} and \eqref{eq:approx-guided-sde} is controlled by the averaged score MSE and the averaged guidance term MSE.
+In particular, the guidance term MSE at time $t$ is given by

-In practice, the guidance term is often scaled by a hyperparameter $\gamma_{c} \geq 0$ that controls its strength.
-Setting $\gamma_{c} > 1$ increases conditional fidelity at the expense of sample diversity.
-In such settings, the goal is not to sample exactly from $P_{\rm data}(x \mid y)$, but rather to generate visually convincing samples.
+Notably, in practice, setting $\gamma > 1$ improves conditional fidelity at the expense of sample diversity.
+In such settings, the goal is not to sample exactly from $P_{\rm data}(\cdot \mid y)$, but rather to generate visually convincing samples.
+The associated distribution induced by setting $\gamma > 1$ remains unclear.
+In this work, we focus on the case $\gamma = 1$, which allows us to evaluate sampling performance by directly comparing the output distribution to $P_{\rm data}(\cdot \mid y)$.
+Extending the analysis to $\gamma > 1$ is an interesting direction for future work.